Should You Use Online Proofreading Tools or Hire Human Proofreaders?

 In this case, you have two choices.
 You can either choose to use online proofreading tools such as Grammarly, Ortograf, or Paper Rater or hire a professional human proofreader.
 The tricky question is which one is suitable for the documents on your hands right now.
 In today’s post, we will compare the pros and cons of two proofreading options to help you make the decision easier.

-The biggest problem of proofreading tools is their inability to sense the context and messages from writers.
-Therefore, they might suggest you correct your intended choices of words and grammars while leaving out worth-correcting mistakes.
+The biggest problem with proofreading tools is their inability to sense the context and messages from writers.
+Therefore, they might suggest you correct your intended choices of words and grammar while leaving out worth-correcting mistakes.

 What’s more, with subject-matter content, these tools are unlikely to effectively help you produce an error-free document.
 One academic editor tested the tool Grammarly in proofreading some of the academic sentences.
 The result showed that

 […] The proofreading program indicated that the vast majority of both correct and incorrect sentences were correct.
 In particular, using the “General” setting, the system questioned the use of pronouns and passive voice, which are typically acceptable in clinical case reports, and noted that “past history” is redundant, even though this term is conventional in clinical writing.

 Another problem with the online tools is that they do not offer a wide range of languages.
 Most tools nowadays only offer services for popular languages such as English, Spanish, German, French, etc. If your content is written in Vietnamese, for instance, these tools will have no use.

 Professional proofreaders are well-trained linguists with expertise in a specific domain.
 With long experience, human proofreaders can fully understand the context of a document, thus, they can review and suggest changes that make your documents not only error-free but also sound smooth and natural.